-- (6) The persons who are required to open and maintain a register in accordance with subregulation (5) must - - (a) keep the register in a safe place for 30 days from the date of last entry; - (b) on request, make the register available for inspection by an authorised person or police officer; and - (c) treat the information provided under this regulation as confidential, and may not disclose that information to any other person except as provided in paragraph (b) or when required to so disclose it in terms of any law or by a court. - (7) The register referred to in subregulation (5) must contain the full name, identification number or passport number and telephone number or cellular phone number of each person who attended the gathering. - (7A) The person organising or hosting a gathering permitted in terms of this regulation, except a gathering referred to in subregulation (2), must ensure that the gathering does not last longer than two hours.
+- (6) The persons who are required to open and maintain a register in accordance with subregulation (5) must - - (a) keep the register in a safe place for 30 days from the date of last entry; - (b) on request, make the register available for inspection by an authorised person or police officer; and - (c) treat the information provided under this regulation as confidential, and may not disclose that information to any other person except as provided in paragraph (b) or when required to so disclose it in terms of any law or by a court. - (7) The register referred to in subregulation (5) must contain the full name, identification number or passport number and telephone number or cellular phone number of each person who attended the gathering.

-[subregulation (7A) inserted by GN 128/2021]
+(7A) [subregulation (7A) inserted by GN 128/2021 and deleted by GN 175/2021]

-- (8) A person who - - (a) facilitates, instigates or organises a gathering, except a gathering permitted by subregulation (2); - (b) fails or refuses to obey an instruction issued under subregulation (4); or - (c) contravenes or fails to comply with subregulation (5), (6) or (7A), commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.
+- (8) A person who - - facilitates, instigates or organises a gathering, except a gathering permitted by subregulation (2); - (b) fails or refuses to obey an instruction issued under subregulation (4); or - (c) contravenes or fails to comply with subregulation (5) or (6), commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.

-[paragraph (c) substituted by GN 128/2021]
+[paragraph (c) substituted by GN 128/2021 and by GN 175/2021]